 Insects as food

-Finland has made a reinterpretation of the EU Novel Food Regulation regarding whole insects.
-The Finnish Food Safety Authority Evira is currently drafting guidelines for the food industry concerning the farming, sales and preparation of insects for consumption.
-The guidelines being prepared in consultation with the insect industry are intended for the food control authorities, insect farmers and companies making foodstuff from insects.
+The Finnish Food Safety Authority Evira has composed guidelines for the food industry concerning the farming, sales and preparation of insects for consumption.
+The guidelines are intended for the food control authorities, insect farmers and companies making foodstuff from insects.

-Finland will only allow the use of farmed whole insects.
+Finland allows only the use of farmed whole insects.
 While whole insects may be crushed, ground or dried, no parts (such as wings, legs or head) may be removed, isolated or used for extraction (e.g. fat or protein fractions).

 Insect farmers, manufacturers of insect products and sellers are responsible for ensuring that the foodstuffs produced and marketed by them are safe for consumers.
 For example, steps needs to be taken to ensure a high standard of hygiene and correct and sufficient labelling.
 It is also advisable to take into account that insect proteins may cause allergic reactions.